code-and-effect/effective_website/TALK3.md

 So I want to build a small but non-trivial rails engine in like 10 or 15 minutes.

-We are going to build a 1-page rails engine that displays the valid? status of all persisted resources in the database.
+We are going to build a 1-page rails engine that displays the valid? status of any persisted models in the database.

+This could help us identify any invalid records in the database.

 We will create:

 - A rails engine
 - A controller with just one action
 - A route and view
-- A custom stylesheets
+- A custom stylesheet
-- A rails ActiveRecord concern
+- An ActiveRecord concern
 - That's a lot already